Transnational Organized Crime

-To combat the ongoing threat posed by these groups, we have a long-established—yet constantly evolving—organized crime program dedicated to eliminating the criminal enterprises that pose the greatest threat to America.
-Dismantling and disrupting major international and national organized criminal enterprises is a longstanding area of FBI expertise.
-We have the experience and training to target criminal enterprises, the broad statutory jurisdictions to bring down entire organizations rather than just individuals, and a presence throughout the nation and the world.
-We also participate in joint task forces with other federal, state, and local law enforcement agencies that allow us to pool resources of various agencies, taking advantage of the efficiencies and expertise of each of these agencies.
-And we partner with agencies around the world.
+To combat the ongoing threat posed by these groups, the FBI has a long-established—yet constantly evolving—transnational organized crime program dedicated to eliminating the criminal enterprises that pose the greatest threat to America.
+Dismantling and disrupting major international and national organized criminal enterprises is a longstanding area of Bureau expertise.
+The goal of the FBI is to bring down entire organizations, not just arrest select individuals.

 The FBI defines a criminal enterprise as a group of individuals with an identified hierarchy, or comparable structure, engaged in significant criminal activity.